josephbondjobo/CodeX/System Requirements and Design/README.md

+\section{Capstone Main Project: Phase 1}

+ \subsection{}
-This directory will have all the syste requirements and design for this project
+  This directory will have all the system requirements and design for this project